+Overall, our results indicate that \textbf{thought flows are better or equally good than single answer or top-3 predictions regarding all evaluated dimensions.} In particular for perceived answer correctness, humanlikeness and user performance, thought flows are significantly better than both, the single answers and the top-3 predictions.
+While comparable (statistically indistinguishable) improvements of understanding, helpfulness, naturalness and intelligence can also be achieved using top-3 predictions, these come at the cost of significantly increased completion times compared to single answers.
+In contrast, we do not find a significant time increase using thought flows.

-\section{Related work}
+\section{Related Work}

-\paragraph{Cognitive modeling and systems} The fields of cognitive modeling and cognitive systems provide numerous models of human thinking \cite{rupert_cognitive_2009,busemeyer_cognitive_2010,levine_introduction_2018,lake_building_2017}.
-While work in these fields often orients towards accurate descriptions of human cognition, our method does neither aim to provide a plausible description of cognitive nor neurological processes but, instead, aims to apply a philosophical concept to machine learning in order to improve classification performance and interpretability.
+\paragraph{Cognitive Modeling and Systems.} The fields of cognitive modeling and cognitive systems provide numerous models of human thinking \cite{rupert_cognitive_2009,busemeyer_cognitive_2010,levine_introduction_2018,lake_building_2017}.
+While work in these fields often orients towards accurate descriptions of human cognition, our method does not aim to provide a plausible description of cognitive process but, instead, aims to apply a philosophical concept to machine learning in order to improve classification performance and user utility.

-\paragraph{Confidence estimation and model corrections} Estimating a model's confidence and the correctness of its predictions is addressed with various methods, including the training of secondary models for predicting the main model's uncertainty \cite{blatz_confidence_2004, devries_learning_2018}.
+\paragraph{Confidence Estimation and Model Corrections.} Estimating a model's confidence and the correctness of its predictions is addressed with various methods, including the training of secondary models for predicting the main model's uncertainty \cite{blatz_confidence_2004,devries_learning_2018}.
 Among those, \textit{ConfidNet} is particularly related to our approach as it predicts the true-class probability of the main model \cite{corbiere_addressing_2019}.
 In contrast, our correction module receives the class probabilities of the main model as an input and predicts a correctness score.
 In difference to methods aiming at estimating accurate confidence scores, we predict such scores only as an auxiliary task in order to generate a gradient that allows us to update the model prediction.
 Regarding model correction, the arguably most established approach to learn corrections of model predictions is gradient boosting \cite{friedman_greedy_2001} including its popular variant XGBoost \cite{chen_xgboost_2016}.
 In contrast to those works, we do not use an ensemble of weak learners but propose a lightweight correction module that is applicable on top of any existing classification model.
-Another difference is that, in our method, the correction module receives the main model's predictions and is able to directly adapt them.
+Further, in our method, the correction module receives the main model's predictions and is able to directly adapt them.